Anish87/anish87.github.io/Signals/Function.SqSignalBase.ExistsFunc.md

 # Description

-Check if a slot with a speciffic callback was bound to the signal.
+Check if a slot with a specific callback was bound to the signal.

 # Specifications